 - An easy Brown Sugar Craquelin Topping for the Cream Puff Buns

-To make Classic Choux Pastry, you will need the following ingredients:
+To make French Cream Puff Pastry, you will only need 5 ingredients:

 - Place the Water, Butter and Sugar in a medium size pot and bring to a simmer.